crawl/crawl/SECURITY.md

 subject line including the phrase `dcss security report`.
 Currently this email forwards to @rawlins / advil, who will send an acknowledgement and report the issue to the devteam more generally.

+If you have access (devteam and server owners) you can directly report a security issue in private by opening an issue in the https://github.com/crawl/dcss-security repository.